 Roasted Tomato Soup

-Our Roasted Tomato Soup combines the rich flavors of roasted cherry tomatoes, garlic, and basil into a hearty, comforting dish.
-It’s a smooth, savory, and easy-to-make soup that’s perfect for any meal.
+This deliciously roasted tomato soup combines the rich flavors of cherry tomatoes, garlic, and basil into a hearty, comforting dish.
+It’s a delicious and easy soup that’s perfect for any meal.

 Ingredients